jereodell/poetry/decorum.md

 Stopped short.
 How can I say: you that I would love
 embody the hatred I should denounce.
 Hollowed

-Out, our shared faith, our devotion, lacking
+out, our shared faith, our devotion, lacking
 at last, the strength to tear down, break apart.

 The cucumber vines have spread to their limits